BeyondDataworld/Maven_Cafe_Rewards_Challenge/README.md

-<h4>As a Senior Markketing Analyst, my tas was to use data to analyse how effective has been the 30-day test of rolling out promotional offers to cuustomer.

 Relevant insights that were drawn from the data provided in the tables:

-Customers (Demographic data for customers)
+- Customers (Demographic data for customers)

-Events (Data on customer activity, with records for transaction, offer received, viewed and completed).
+- Events (Data on customer activity, with records for transaction, offer received, viewed and completed).

-Offers (Details on the offers sent to customers during 30-day period)
+- Offers (Details on the offers sent to customers during 30-day period)

 Insights: